wilsonlichina/lcsc-csagent/README.md

 2. **"No emails found"**
    - Check if `emails` directory exists
-   - Verify email files have `.txt` extension
+   - Verify `lcsc-emails.xlsx` file exists and is readable
-   - Ensure files are readable
+   - Ensure Excel file has the required columns
+   - Check Excel file format and data integrity

 3. **Interface not loading**
    - Check if port 7860 is available